Thank-You Note and Email Message Examples

 However, there’s a right way and a wrong way to express your thanks in email format.
 Make sure your message is professional by reviewing email thank-you note samples.

 To send a note that fully expresses your gratitude, review samples before crafting your own message.
-And remember to keep it short and send it sooner rather than later.
+Remember to keep it short and send it sooner rather than later.

 After a job interview is perhaps the only time during your career when a thank-you note is truly mandatory.
 Fail to send one, and you might just find yourself crossed off the list of potential hires.
 Use your note to reiterate your interest in the position and your qualifications, and to thank the interviewer for his or her time.